 The Center seeks to create knowledge and understanding about the Northern Forest.
 Working across for states, we have developed a knowledge base about the region and our specific program areas that we are pleased to share.
 If you want to know when new resources become available, be sure to sign up for the Northern Forest News Digest.

-The Northern Forest Center creates economic opportunity and community vitality from healthy working forests in Maine, New Hampshire, Vermont and New York.
-Our annual reports summarize the impact of our efforts to catalyze a modern wood heat economy, bring innovation and skills training to the wood products industry, strengthen employment opportunities in tourism, create Community Forests and more.
+The Northern Forest Center is a regional innovation and investment partner creating rural vibrancy by connecting people and economy to the forested landscape.
+Our annual reports summarize the impact of our efforts to support community revitalization and destination development, catalyze a modern wood heat economy, bring innovation to the wood products industry, create Community Forests and more.

 Modern Wood Heat